bjoern1001001/elephant/doc/style_guidelines.rst

 *Example on writing a module header*
 Explain method in detail
 Include figures where appropriate
-Author Contributions as section-title: one sentence per contribution
+References: should include DOI, and link to publication Author Contributions as section-title: one sentence per contribution